AutoxingTech/axbot_restbook/docs/reference/websocket.md

 Since 2.9.0

-The state of the bump sensor around the robot.
+The state of the bumper sensors around the robot.

 ```json
 {